Scalable adaptive algorithms for next-generation multiphase flow simulations: Methods

 \section{Methods}

-In this work, we present algorithmic developments that are applicable for all interface capturing methods, however, we specifically deploy a thermodynamically consistent Cahn--Hillard Navier--Stokes (CHNS) for the numerical simulations.
+Our algorithmic developments apply to all interface-capturing methods.
+We specifically implement and illustrate these developments on a thermodynamically consistent Cahn--Hillard Navier--Stokes (CHNS) model, which is a diffuse interface approach.